kgryte/github-get/README.md

 #### 'init'

-The `Query` instance emits an `init` event prior to querying a Github endpoint.
+A `Query` instance emits an `init` event prior to querying a Github endpoint.
 Each query is assigned a unique identifier, which is emitted during this event.

 ``` javascript
 function onInit( evt ) {